aer0ss/aerofs/docker/ship/README.md

 ### Testing and CI

-You may test the Loader's API in your development environment:
+You may test the system in your development environment:

-    $ docker run coolapp/loader simulate-api registry.coolapp.com default
+    $ <path_to_ship>/emulate.sh ship.yml default

-This allows other containers to call the Loader container's API.
-The API acts as if it runs with the given registry and target name. `POST /boot` in simulation mode does not restart application containers or itself.
+It launches all the containers in the default container group using the local docker command.
+This method always uses the default registry and the `latest` tag, and ignores all the `repo` and `tag` parameters passed into the Loader API.

-You may also test the console service and your banner in development environment:
+You may also test the console service and appliance banner in development environment:

     $ docker run -it coolapp/loader simulate-getty

-This will simulate the console screen on your terminal.
+It simulates the console screen on your terminal.
 Because the simulation has no privileges to modify the host OS, menu options that require root privilege will not succeed.
 Press [^C] and enter "Y" to exit simulation.